connxio/docs/docs/integrations/transformation/code-components.md

 The `<ExcludeAssets>runtime</ExcludeAssets>` line is the important one here.
 It stops the Code Component from creating versioning collisions with the host function inside CX.

+Currently we have identified the following public packages that needs to be decorated with the ExcludeAssets attribute:

+* Newtonsoft.Json

 #### Step 3

 Still in the same *.csproj* add `<EnableDynamicLoading>true</EnableDynamicLoading>` to the `<PropertyGroup>` tag like so: